nclarius/shell-scripts/window-opening/modifier-only-shortcuts/README.md

    ...
    ````

-   with the Uuid inserted into the curly braces.
+   with your preferred modifier key as the assigneee and the Uuid inserted into the curly braces.

 ## Usage

-Press a modifier-only key, e.g. Meta.
+Press the modifier-only key, e.g. Meta.